Helping to sustain the traditional cultures of coastal Louisiana

 Collaborators and Funders

-This project is a collaboration between Louisiana Folklore Society, the Louisiana Division of the Arts Folklife Program, the South Louisiana Wetlands Discovery Center, Nicholls State University Center for Bayou Studies, University of Louisiana at Lafayette Center for Louisiana Studies, Barataria-Terrebonne National Estuary Program, and other non-profits.
+This project is a collaboration between Louisiana Folklore Society, the Louisiana Division of the Arts Folklife Program, the South Louisiana Wetlands Discovery Center, Nicholls State University Center for Bayou Studies, University of Louisiana at Lafayette Center for Louisiana Studies.

-The collaborative is funded with support from the National Endowment for the Arts, the Atchafalaya National Heritage Area, the Louisiana Division of the Arts, Office of Cultural Development, and the Department of Culture, Recreation and Tourism.
+The collaborative is funded with support from the National Endowment for the Arts, the Louisiana Division of the Arts, Office of Cultural Development, and the Department of Culture, Recreation and Tourism and the Louisiana Endowment for the Humanities.
+It has also received funds from the Atchafalaya National Heritage Area, Restore the Mississippi River Delta and Barataria-Terrebonne National Estuary Program.

 If you would like to know more, contact the Folklife Program director or explore the Folklife in Louisiana website.